 - 6.1.1.
 Before the game, each player must prepare their cards, which should include a leader card, a main deck, and an evolve deck. - 6.1.1.1.
-Each player may only have one leader card - 6.1.1.2.
+Each player may only have one leader card. - 6.1.1.2.
 A main deck is constructed of 40 to 50 cards.
 Leader cards and special card types (namely evolved cards and tokens) are not included in the main deck. - 6.1.1.3.
 An evolve deck is constructed of 0 to 10 cards.
 Only evolved cards, which are considered a special card type, may be included in an evolve deck. - 6.1.1.4.
 The main deck and the evolve deck may each contain up to 3 copies of a card with the same name (for a total of 6 copies across both decks). - 6.1.1.5.
-Leader cards as well as cards in the main and evolve decks must be based on a single class. - 6.1.1.5.1.
-When basing a deck on a class, all cards in both the main and evolve decks must be from either the leader card's class or the Neutral class. - 6.1.2.
+Leader cards as well as cards in the main and evolve decks must be based on either a single class or universe. - 6.1.1.5.1.
+When basing a deck on a class, all cards in both the main and evolve decks must be from either the leader card's class or the Neutral class. - 6.1.1.5.2.
+When basing a deck on a universe, both the leader card and cards in the main and evolve decks must have a universe, and this universe must be the same for all of them - 6.1.2.
 Passive abilities related to deck construction conditions are applied as replacement effects that override the above conditions.
 Once the game starts, these abilities become invalid (10.3.2).